 EDITOR’S NOTE: Because extended enterprise learning involves multiple disciplines, we sometimes ask other experts to share their insights.
 Today we feature advice from Ajay Pangarkar, CTDP, FCPA, FCMA and President of CentralKnowledge.
-Ajay is an award-winning blogger, author and LinkedIn online course instructor who helps learning practitioners develop the financial acumen they need to align training initiatives with key business objectives.
+Ajay is an award-winning blogger, author and LinkedIn online course instructor who helps learning practitioners develop the financial acumen they need to calculate LMS ROI and align training initiatives with key business objectives.

 Why is LMS ROI Analysis Important?

 If you’re responsible for organizational learning, you’re probably planning new or improved instructional programs for the coming year.
 To make this happen, you’re likely to need new hardware, software and various other resources.
 But how do you decide what to spend?

 Many people would say, “If it’s in the budget, just buy it.”
 And this could work for insignificant or inexpensive items like training materials or related office supplies.